News

 Posted

-SAN DIEGO (CNS) - California Gov. Gavin Newsom Sunday signed a bill banning plastic bags from being provided at grocery stores, in a move supporters say will help reduce a major source of waste.
+SAN DIEGO (CNS) - California Gov. Gavin Newsom has signed a bill banning plastic bags from being provided at grocery stores, a move supporters are saying Monday will help reduce a major source of waste.

 Senate Bill 1053 was co-authored by Sen. Catherine Smith Blakespear, D- Encinitas, whose 38th District also includes parts of south Orange County.
 It goes further than SB 270, passed in 2014, which banned so-called single-use bags but still allowed grocery stores to provide plastic bags to customers if they were reusable and recyclable.